What happens on the cellular level, stays on the cellular level:

 Contrary to what you may think, this is our normal metabolic state.
 Many experts believe strongly that we developed to become good fat burners which would suit the hunters – gathers lifestyle our ancestors led.
 After all, the convenience of having food anytime we want, including fast highly processed (and available) food, wasn’t always something we had.

 Our ancestors had to go through long days of work (or even hunt), doing physical activity on minimal food.
 If they wanted to survive well, they couldn’t afford being constantly hangry (hungry and angry), thinking about the next meal and feeling wiped out if they skipped one.

 The same is true for animals in nature.
-You don’t see animals hunt (psychical activity) when they are fed.
+You don’t see animals “hunting” (physical activity) when they are full.
 They are always doing it when they are hungry, primed for action.
-As soon as your Insulin level drop, you can achieve a better adrenaline response, meaning you are better primed for a fight or flight situation.
-This is a survival mechanism we have heard lots about, but most of us have completely forgotten how to use it to their advantage.
+As soon as your Insulin levels drop, you can achieve a better adrenaline response, meaning you are better primed for a fight or flight situation.
+This is a survival mechanism we have heard lots about, but most of us have completely forgotten how to use it to our advantage.
 Not just in a real fight, but also for health, fitness and hormonal balance.

 The content on the website [BellyProof.com] (“the website”), including content contained in any PDFs or other materials supplied through the website or through any fitness programs (including any tutorial videos, guidelines or other documents) is provided for general information only.
 It is not tailored to the needs of any particular reader and may not be appropriate for your circumstances.
 You should obtain professional or specialist advice from your physician, GP, or other health professional before taking, or refraining from, any action based on the content on this website.